viegutj/weekend-react-gallery/INSTRUCTIONS.md

 # React - Gallery of My Life

 [x] Before you get started make sure to look through the code that has been provided.
 Server side code to retrieve data (`GET`) and like a photo (`PUT`) have been provided for you.
 For practice, we recommend testing out these routes in Postman.
-You should not need to modify these routes for base mode. (can't do this until we finish setup?)
+You should not need to modify these routes for base mode.

+!!!
+(Can't do this in base mode.
+There is no database for me to use Postman with.
+Why is this the first part of the directions?)

 ### Setup